shakhesierfan/cegis-robust-dtcbf/README.md

 ---
 Installation & Environment Setup
 ================================

-This project has been tested on Ubuntu 22.04.

 The following steps describe how to install all required system dependencies, Python packages, and external solvers.